blackberry/Cascades-Community-Samples/TabAppMenu/README.md

 # TabAppMenu

-This is a simple Cascades sample app for developers & testers only.
+This is a simple Cascades sample app for developers only.

 The purpose of this app is to demonstrate how to correctly use the following Cascades components together in one app:
 TabbedPane, Tab, Applicationmenu, Sheet, NavigationPane